Usman-Tech-Ali/Netflix-Frontend-Clone/README.md

 # Netflix FrontEnd Clone

-This project is a frontend clone of the Netflix website, created using HTML, CSS
+This project is a frontend clone of the Netflix website, created using HTML, CSS.
+I have made this clone by following a youtube tutorial

 # Features